cksystemsteaching/selfie/README.md

 factor:  n   n   1  n   2    42
 ```

 The derivation tree shows how `n * n + 1 - n / 2 + 42` relates to the grammar.
-By the way, trees in computer science are generally shown upside down with the root at the top and the leaves at the bottom.
-With the derivation tree it is easy to calculate the value of the expression.
+In particular, with a derivation tree, it is easy to calculate the value of an expression.
 Given a value for `n`, say, `4`, start at the leaves by replacing `n` by `4` and then propagate the values of the subexpressions upwards to the root.
 The result is `57`.

 > Grammars define syntax but may also have an effect on semantics